 “These weren’t things I was ever taught in high school, or if we were, maybe there was a single paragraph about it.”

-It was partly this focus that led him, while a sophomore in high school, to enroll in a summer program ay the University of California, Berkley for Southeast Asian youth.
-The program, which included five overnight stays on campus, “taught me a lot about what it means to be Vietnamese-American in the United States, and all the injustices that Southeast Asians in general have experienced” he said.
+It was partly this focus that led him, while a sophomore in high school, to apply to a summer program at the University of California, Berkley for Southeast Asian youth.
+The all expenses paid, five-day four-night program “taught me a lot about what it means to be Vietnamese-American in the United States, and all the injustices that Southeast Asians in general have experienced” he said.
 He noted, by way of example, the thousands of Vietnamese refugees that sought asylum in the United States during the 1970s, only to face discrimination in their new home as they tried to assimilate.
 “These weren’t things I was ever taught in school, or if we were, maybe there was a single paragraph about it” he said.
 “So it really got me on the social justice track that I’m on right now.”

 Ben learned about the CLP-affiliated Leadership and Social Change certificate quite by accident—he enrolled in one of the program’s core courses, Critical Consciousness and Social Change, without realizing it was the first required class of the certificate.
 “I only enrolled because another course I was hoping to take didn’t fit my schedule, so it was kind of just lucky,” he said.
+“Looking back, I’m glad that I stumbled into something that I’ve been looking for this whole time.”
 One of the main skills he says he has taken from his time in the program is the ability to listen.
 “And I mean empathetic listening, which is harder to do than you think,” Ben said.

 “We don’t talk about race without also talking about how it interacts with things like gender and ethnicity more broadly.”